adrien2p/medusa-extender/docs/classes/core_logger.Logger.md

 ▸ **flush**(): [`Logger`](core_logger.Logger.md)

-Show all queues logs and then reset the queue.
+display all queues logs and then reset the queue.

 #### Returns